-Since 2006, the Fundación Aladinahas worked closely with the Serious Fun Children’s Network, a network of camps for children with serious illnesses founded by Paul Newman.
+From 2006 onward, Fundación Aladina has forged a close partnership with the Serious Fun Children’s Network—an inspiring collective of camps for children facing serious illnesses, founded by the legendary Paul Newman.

 Nestled in the Irish hills, in beautiful natural surroundings, Barretstown is a magical castle donated by the Irish Government.